strudel-science/strudel-kit/docs/DS-GettingStarted.md

 ### (2) Add Task Flow

 To add a Task Flow, use the `add-taskflow` sub-command of the `strudel` command-line program.
-In your terminal, in the directory of the app and configuration file you just created, type:
+Again, make sure your terminal is in the directory of your app (i.e., `learning-strudel/foo` in this example).
+Then, run this command:

 ```
 strudel add-taskflow --template explore-data -c explore.json explore
 ```

 If this succeeds, then the JavaScript code will all be set up in your app directory and you will have a new page that can browse your data set.
-You can tell it succeeds if you get a message like:
+You can tell it succeeds if the output contains a message like:

 ```
 Successfully added a task flow to your strudel app!
-Your new task flow was built in /some/path/to/foo/src/app/explore
+Your new task flow was built in /some/path/to/learning-strudel/foo/src/app/explore
 ```

 #### Next steps